Raimel Tapia Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 19th in the league.
+- The Pirates pitching staff is 19th in the league with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.25 team ERA that ranks 17th among all league pitching staffs.
+- The Pirates' 4.33 team ERA ranks 18th among all league pitching staffs.

-- Pirates pitchers combine to give up the first-fewest home runs in baseball (78 total, one per game).
+- The Pirates allow the second-fewest home runs in baseball (80 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.